 Hannaford Turner LLP (the “Firm”) is a law firm and limited liability partnership registered in England under number OC412194 and regulated by the Solicitors Regulation Authority under number 630406.
 Its registered office is 9 Cloak Lane, London EC4R 2RU.

-The personal information we collect will depend on the nature of the services we are providing and what we are contracted to do for you.
-Typically, this might include the following:
+The personal data we collect will depend on the nature of the services we are providing and what we are contracted to do for you.

-The legal grounds for processing your personal data are as follows:
+The legal grounds for processing personal data you provide to us are as follows:

 In personal matters you may be providing other third party data to us, for example details about your family members, in which case we will use such data as a data controller in our own right and will comply with data protection legislation in relation to use of that data.
-You must have the authority to disclose personal data if it relates to someone else and all data disclosed should be complete, accurate and up to date.
+You must have, and by using our services you represent to us that you do have, the authority to disclose personal data if it relates to someone else and all data disclosed should be complete, accurate and up to date.

-We will hold and use personal information about you in the following ways:
+We will hold and use personal data about you in the following ways:

 Information may be passed to us by third parties in the course of providing our legal services.
 The processing of this information will be necessary for the progression of your legal matter and to enable us to act in your best interests as your legal representative.